Skip to main content

 Individual results may vary.
 Not everyone who takes ULTOMIRIS will experience the same results.

-ULTOMIRIS has been used by people across 30 countries
+ULTOMIRIS has been used by people throughout 30 countries, across 4 indications

 Image is not of an actual patient